 After a four year stint at DC, where he created some of the publisher’s most unique and enduring characters – which sadly at the time didn’t sell – a dissatisfied Kirby returned to Marvel for three years before leaving the industry for good in 1978 (during the Eighties he worked on a few projects for some of the smaller publishers but on the whole he stayed away).
 Before he was allowed to leave he was given the Surfer book and apparently viewed it as just another contractual assignment, one to be completed before he could leave the company (ironically the contract he’d fought so hard for now stalled his departure).
-Despite Kirby submitting artwork with detailed plot breakdown’s Lee demanded changes even going so far as to substitute a panel on page 61 for one drawn by Buscema (see below) – a decision that couldn’t have failed to anger Kirby.
-To make matters worse Kirby’s cover for the book was rejected and established cover artist Earl Norem was commissioned to paint a version based on Kirby’s pencils.
+Despite Kirby submitting artwork with detailed plot breakdown’s Lee demanded changes, even going as far as to substitute a panel on page 61 for one drawn by Buscema (see right) – a decision that couldn’t have failed to anger Kirby.
+To make matters worse Kirby’s cover for the book was rejected and established paperback cover artist Earl Norem was commissioned to paint a version based on Kirby’s pencils.

-However, if Kirby did view the book as ‘just another job’ it certainly was’t reflected in his work, which featured some of the strongest in his career.
+However, if Kirby did view the book as ‘just another job’ it certainly wasn’t reflected in his work, which featured some of the strongest of his career.
 Out of all the varied comic artists who have worked in the medium Kirby’s style changed the most over his 50 year career, and to my eye the zenith of that evolution was the work he did for Marvel in the mid-Seventies.
-He was always a confident artist but during that period his work had an incredibly powerful and boldly graphic sense of drama and action – his work on Captain America particularly warrants special attention as does his work on this book and his depictions of interstellar space, giant alien machines and other awesome cosmic events is terrific.
+He was always a confident artist but during that period his work had an incredibly powerful and boldly graphic sense of drama and action – his work on Captain America particularly warrants special attention, as does his work on this book, and his depictions of interstellar space, giant alien machines and other awesome cosmic events are peerless.